12 Signs That You Might Be Getting Catfished Online

 Catfish Protip #1: If they seem too good to be true, they probably are.
 People who catfish others usually make up fake lives so they can be as extravagant as they want to be.
 It’s difficult for you to verify the information so, be careful if they live an extreme lifestyle.

 They may be out to scam someone.
 Some examples would be them saying that they can get dressed up and go to the opera or ride horses and kick their boots up.
 Most people don’t have interests this broad so, if this seems like a person you’ve met online, be careful.

 If someone seems to be falling for you and pushing the relationship forward without having talked to you or after little contact with you, they’re probably trying to catfish you online.
 If someone seems to be falling for you and they write and say all of these loving things about you after a brief amount of time.

 Catfish Protip #4: If someone can only talk to you through chat or email and things ‘keep coming up’ that prevent them from using a phone or from you seeing them in person, there is probably something funny going one.
-This is also the case if you are able to talk to them and their voice doesn’t match their ethnicity (this isn’t always the case) or their voice seems to change and you start to question if that was the same person you were talking to before.
+This is also the case if you can talk to them and their voice doesn’t match their ethnicity (this isn’t always the case) or their voice seems to change, and you start to question if that was the same person you were talking to before.

 Most scammers live overseas and say they have a ‘job’ that takes them overseas.
 If someone always has to travel to countries like Africa or the Middle East, be very careful if they start asking for money.